 There are 1149 subjects that have prior history of CVD and 3851 subjects that have no prior history of CVD.

 In both groups, the mean FIB varies across different levels of CRP, which indicates an association between FIB and CRP.
 The lowess curves are similar with an upwards trend.
-The skew near 0 is probability caused by the marginal effect of lowess curve.
-The variance in each group appears to be similar as CRP varies.
+The skew near 0 is probably caused by the marginal effect of lowess curve.
+The range (can't tell variance directly) in each group appears to be similar as CRP varies.
 Thus it is not totally unreasonable to assume homoscedasticity in each group.

 This upward tendency can also be observed from the following table.
 The mean CRP level goes up significantly as the level of FIB goes up, both in CVD group, CVD-free group and overall group.